 * For Summons Investigations, reduced rates of penalties are possible if a taxpayer files a written request for a reduction of penalties and the Revenue audit officers consider that the taxpayer had no intention to evade tax and cooperated with them during the investigation.

-For more details of the tax investigations, refer to our Tax Investigations Conducted in Thailand Guide.
+For more details of the tax investigations, refer to our Tax Investigations Conducted in Thailand Insight.